naykel76/naykel_prosper/readme.md

-## NayKel's Prosper theme base on yoo_master2 theme
+## NayKel's Prosper theme for Joomla